-- 3. The level of value for the residential class of real property is 95% of actual or fair market value.10 - 4.
-The level of value for the commercial class of real property is 94% of actual or fair market value.11 - The level of value for the agricultural land and horticultural land class of real property not receiving special valuation is 72% of actual or fair market value.12 - 6.
-The levels of value for the residential, commercial, and agricultural land and horticultural land classes of real property are within the applicable acceptable ranges established by law. - 7.
+- 3. The level of value for the residential class of real property cannot be determined because the information available is an insufficient basis for an opinion.10 - 4.
+The level of value for the commercial class of real property cannot be determined because the information available is an insufficient basis for an opinion.11 - 5.
+The level of value for the agricultural land and horticultural land class of real property not receiving special valuation cannot be determined because the information available is an insufficient basis for an opinion.12 - 6.
+The level of value for the agricultural land and horticultural land class of real property receiving special valuation cannot be determined because the information available is an insufficient basis for an opinion.13 - 7.
 For each subclass of the residential, commercial, and agricultural land and horticultural land classes of real property: (a) the level of value is within the applicable acceptable range, (b) the number of sales for a subclass is insufficient to provide a reliable statistical study, or (c) an adjustment by a percentage of value is not supported by clear and convincing evidence. - 8.
 No adjustment by a percentage of value of any class of real property or a subclass thereof is supported by clear and convincing evidence.